contentauth/c2pa-python/docs/usage.md

 ## Import

-Import the classes needed from the API:
+Import the objects needed from the API:

 ```py
 from c2pa import Builder, Reader, Signer, C2paSignerInfo, C2paSigningAlg